-From 1 January 2017, Queens Wharf Road (adjacent to the Brisbane River) was permanently closed to traffic and a section of William Street (between Elizabeth Street and Margaret Street) is closed to pedestrian and vehicle traffic for the period of the Integrated Resort Development (IRD)’s construction.
+From 1 January 2017, Queens Wharf Road (adjacent to the Brisbane River) and a section of William Street (between Elizabeth Street and Margaret Street) were closed to pedestrian and vehicle traffic for the period of the Integrated Resort Development (IRD)’s construction.

 To stay informed about traffic conditions and changes visit the Department of Transport and Main Roads or call 13 19 40.

 To facilitate the $3.6B Queen's Wharf Brisbane (QWB) Integrated Resort Development, on 1 January 2017 the State and Destination Brisbane Consortium (DBC) closed part of William Street and Queens Wharf Road to normal traffic.
 The road closures, which falls within the Queen's Wharf Brisbane Priority Development Area (PDF, 440.0KB) were approved by Economic Development Queensland (EDQ) and publicly notified on 16 December 2016.

 As the development area is a construction site, a number of motorcycle parking spaces within the development area are no longer available.

 For detailed information on motorcycle parking, view the Brisbane City Council's interactive map by searching for 'Inner city motorcycle parking' on the Brisbane City Council website.